-Let us first understand what is the accuracy limit factor of the current transformer.
-There are three types of current transformers widely used in an electrical network for protection and metering purpose.
+There are three types of current transformers widely used in an electrical network for protection and metering purposes.

 The metering class CT is used for the measurement of electrical parameters.
 The protection class current transformer “P class CT” is used for the protection of the electrical network.

 However, the metering class CT should have an adequate instrument safety factor(ISF) so that the equipment connected to it remains safe during fault conditions.
-The metering class CT saturates during fault and thus it protects the measuring instruments connected to it.
-However, in the case of a fault in an electrical network, the accuracy limit factor for protection class CT is of paramount importance.
+The metering class CT saturates during fault and thus protects the measuring instruments connected to it.
+However, in the case of a fault in an electrical network, the accuracy limit factor for protection class CT is paramount.

-The protection class CT saturates at higher secondary current as compared to the metering class CT.
-The primary function of the protection class CT is to provide protection during fault current.
-At-fault current, the protection class CT must not saturate, else or it will not provide protection to the electrical network.
-Also, the protection class CT should maintain its rated accuracy at the fault current to have intact protection.
+The protection class CT saturates at higher secondary currents than the metering class CT.
+Its primary function is to provide protection during fault currents.
+At fault currents, the protection class CT must not saturate; otherwise, it will not provide protection to the electrical network.
+Also, the protection class CT should maintain its rated accuracy at fault currents to have intact protection.

-The accuracy limit factor (ALF) of the CT is defined as the ratio of rated accuracy limit primary current to rated primary current.
+The accuracy limit factor (ALF) of the CT is defined as the ratio of the rated accuracy limit primary current to the rated primary current.
 The protection class CT is marked as 5P10 or 5P20.
-Here, P stands for protection class, 20 is the accuracy limit primary current and 5 stands for composite error of the CT when accuracy limit current flows through the primary of the current transformer.
-The specifications of the metering and protection class CT are as given below.
+Here, P stands for protection class, 20 is the accuracy limit primary current, and 5 stands for composite error of the CT when the accuracy limit current flows through the primary of the current transformer.
+The specifications of the metering and protection class CT are given below.

 In the above-given data, CT is 5P20 with CTR 200/1.
 The ALF is 20.
-CT accuracy class is 5.
-It means if 20 times of the rated primary current(4000 amperes) flows in the primary at the time of fault, the CT reads the current with 5 % accuracy.
+The CT accuracy class is 5.
+This means that if 20 times the rated primary current(4000 amperes) flows in the primary at the time of fault, the CT reads the current with 5 % accuracy.
 This factor (In x 20)20 is called the accuracy limit factor(ALF).

-If the current in the primary of CT exceeds above 20 times of the primary rated current, the secondary current will be distorted and the protection is not guaranteed.
+If the current in the primary of the CT exceeds 20 times the primary rated current, the secondary current may become distorted, and the protection function may not be guaranteed.
 Therefore, it is very important to select the ALF of CT correctly for reliable protection of the electrical networks.

 The actual accuracy limit factor(ALF) of CT may differ from the rated ALF.
 The accuracy limit factor (ALF) depends on;